renardeinside/schorle/README.md

+# Schorle - the Foundation Layer for your Data and AI Applications

 <p align="center">
     <img src="https://raw.githubusercontent.com/renardeinside/schorle/main/raw/with_text.svg" class="align-center" height="150" alt="logo" />
 </p>

 \*\*`Schorle` (pronounced as [ˈʃɔʁlə](https://en.wikipedia.org/wiki/Schorle)) is the Foundation Layer for your Data and AI Applications.

-It combines FastAPI-compatible backend with NextJS process, so you can develop beautiful frontends while keeping backend in Python.
+It combines Pythonic backend with simple and easy to work with JSX/CSS setup.

 ---